-Users pay fees to use the Hedera platform, such as when they transfer cryptocurrency coins, or add items to the ledger.
-Because the Hedera network has high throughput and does not require proof-of-work, we anticipate the fees to be a small fraction of other public DLT platforms in the market today.
+Users pay fees to use the platform, such as when they transfer cryptocurrency coins, or add items to the ledger.
+Because the Hedera network has high throughput and doesn't require proof-of-work, we anticipate the fees to be a small fraction of other public platforms in the market today.